 Nurse Quality

-This facility also excelled in the category of nursing, where it received a grade of A. Few nursing homes performed better in this area.
-Our nursing score is mostly tied to the nursing home's level of nurse staffing.
-This facility provided 0.4 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
+Another strength of this nursing home is its favorable grade in nursing.
+We awarded them one of our better scores in that area, with a grade of A-.
+Our nursing grade is mostly tied to a facility's level of nurse staffing.
+This facility provided 0 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be avoided by offering better nursing care, such as employing a policy of turning a patient even once per day.
+Pressure ulcers can often be avoided by providing better nursing care, such as by having a system of moving residents more often.

 Does this page answer your questions about Evangelical Home - Saline?